oroinc/documentation/backend/bundles/platform/BatchBundle/index.rst

 OroBatchBundle
 ==============

-OroBatchBundle adds AkeneoBatchBundle to Oro applications and enables the batch architecture usage for data processing.
+OroBatchBundle is a Batch architecture bundle inspired by Spring Batch and [AkeneoBatchBundle](https://github.com/akeneo/BatchBundle).
+Enables the batch architecture usage for data processing.

 Related Documentation
 ---------------------